wavemaker/docs/learn/how-tos/integrating-server-side-pagination.md

 ## Configuring Pagination Parameters

 Configure pagination parameters for imported API using the setPagination method.
-The platform renders Widget's data, ensuring the UI is paging through data, and making the API calls with appropriate input parameters.
+It renders Widget's data, ensuring the UI is paging through data, and making the API calls with appropriate input parameters.

 ### Set Pagination